Mean Field Models to Regulate Carbon Emissions in Electricity Production: Numerical Approach

-For numerical purposes, given the challenges posed by the solution of the large FBSDE given above (recall Remark~\ref{remark:fbsde}), we use the analytic approach based on the ODEs \eqref{eq:mfg_ode} and \eqref{eq:mfc_ode}.
-We search for the $R_e$ and the corresponding equilibrium $N_t$ that minimizes the cost of the minor players.
+Numerically, we search for the $R_e$ and the corresponding equilibrium $N=(N_t)_{t}$ that minimizes the cost of the minor players by using the ODE systems given in \eqref{eq:mfg_ode} and \eqref{eq:mfc_ode}.

 As emphasized earlier, the main difference between MFC and MFG is whether the mean field is affected by the decision of the representative producer (MFC), or taken to be fixed (MFG).
 This difference translates into the addition of a fixed point argument in the MFG case.
 For pedagogical reasons, we first discuss the MFC case, then the MFG.
 After solving the Riccati equation which is the same in both cases, we solve the coupled ODE system directly in the MFC case in order to find the mean field; on the other hand, notice that in the MFG case, the ODEs are decoupled since the mean field is assumed to be fixed in each iteration of the fixed point algorithm.